SkafteNicki/dtu_mlops/s3_reproducibility/README.md

 Trustworthy ML is the idea that machine learning agents *can* be trusted.
 Take the example of a machine learning agent being responsible for medical diagnoses.
 It is very clear that we need to be able to trust that the agent gives us the correct diagnosis for the system to work in practice.
-Reproducibility plays a big role here, because without we cannot be sure that the same agent deployed at two different hospitals will give the same diagnosis (given the same input).
+Reproducibility plays a big role here, because without it we cannot be sure that the same agent deployed at two different hospitals will give the same diagnosis (given the same input).

 !!! tip "Learning objectives"

     The learning objectives of this session are:

-    * To understand the importance of reproducibility in computer science
+    * Understand the importance of reproducibility in computer science
-    * To be able to use `docker` to create a reproducible container, including how to build them from scratch
+    * Be able to use `docker` to create a reproducible container, including how to build them from scratch
     * Understand different ways of configuring your code and how to use `hydra` to integrate with config files